Social Housing (Regulation) Act 2023: Awaab's Law

 'Awaab's Law' is set out at section 42 of the act, and although the act, as a whole, applies to England and Wales, this part applies to England only.
 It also only covers social housing, so does not extend to the private rented sector, although there have been calls for it to do so.

 Awaab's Law was an addition to the originally tabled Bill, through an amendment added on 10 February 2023.
 The amendment was laid by the Secretary of State for Levelling Up, Housing and Communities, Michael Gove and, in an announcement of the move, Gove explained the new law, in memory of Awaab Ishak, will "force social landlords to fix their homes within strict new time limits".
 The law is worded to cover ‘remedying of hazards’, so 'hazards' will include more than just damp and mould.
 Prescribed hazards are currently listed as part of the Housing Health and Safety Rating System (HHSRS), so could include other matters such as hot or cold temperatures, excessive noise, poor lighting and so forth, where it is hazardous to an occupant's health.

 The act is the means of implementation of these measures, rather than the measures themselves, so changes do not come into force with the passing of the act.
 They take the form of an amendment to the Landlord and Tenant Act 1985 which will empower the Secretary of State to make secondary legislation which will bring detail and the measures into force at a later date.

 As of August 2023, the next step to bring Awaab's Law into effect, will be for the government to publish a consultation.
 The government have said this will take place before the end of 2023.
 It will help decide and set the timescales within which social landlords will have to act to investigate hazards and make repairs.
 It will also inform how the legislation is best implemented.
 These timescales, although yet to be decided, have been suggested to be of the order of fourteen days to investigate and a further seven days to carry out the necessary repairs.
 Once decided, the detail and rules will then be set out in secondary legislation to form part of an occupant's social housing tenancy agreement, so tenants can hold landlords to account through the courts, for breach of tenancy, if they fail to provide a decent home.

 Related legislation

 The Supported Housing (Regulatory Oversight) Act 2023 (c.
-26) was also passed by Parliament in 2023.
-This act concerns the regulation of supported exempt accommodation including "local authority oversight of, and enforcement powers relating to, the provision of supported exempt accommodation", i.e. properties which provide accommodation for people who also need care services, support or supervision, hostels and refuges.
+26) is an act of the Parliament of the United Kingdom also passed in 2023 concerning the regulation of supported exempt accommodation including "local authority oversight of, and enforcement powers relating to, the provision of supported exempt accommodation", i.e. properties which provide accommodation for people who also need care services, support or supervision, hostels and refuges.

+The act established a new statutory duty for local authorities to formulate and publish a Local Supported Housing Strategy before 31 March 2027.